How To Fix A Toilet Leak.

 The fill valve's function opens to let water through and then closes at the right time.
 If debris (even hard water minerals) has built up inside the valve, you have a problem.
 Toilet can run constantly, doesn't fill, or fills slowly, including a slight hissing sound as water pushes through.

+Repair toilet fill valve.
 Remove the toilet tank cover.
 Flush the toilet and look for a fill valve leak.
 Lift up on the toilet float arm when the tank is filling to see if the water stops.
-Bend the toilet float arm so the tank stops filling when the water level is 1/2- to 1-in.
+Bend the toilet float arm so the tank stops filling.

 To figure out where your toilet is leaking from you can check: